rogerkmoore/LINT-PADS/README.md

 # LINT-PADS

-The aim of this program is to demonstrate the principles of the drama teaching technique - 'LINT PADS' (as described by Paul Elsam https://www.amazon.co.uk/Acting-Characters-Performance-Books-Elsam/dp/1408132842).
+The aim of this Pure Data program is to demonstrate the principles of the drama teaching technique - 'LINT PADS' (as described by Paul Elsam https://www.amazon.co.uk/Acting-Characters-Performance-Books-Elsam/dp/1408132842).
 LINT PADS is divided between 'voice' (LINT) and 'speech' (PADS) ...

 LINT = Loudness, Inflection, Note and Tone
 PADS = Pace, Accent, Diction and Specials